Expert Psychiatric Care for Seniors

 Available services include diagnostic assessment, psychopharmacologic management and psychotherapeutic interventions with respect to later-life developmental processes.
 Our clinicians emphasize care that is coordinated with primary and specialty care medical providers in conjunction with families and available support services.

-The inpatient program consists of a unit housed at UH Richmond Medical Center.
+The inpatient program consists of a unit housed at University Hospitals Parma Medical Center.
 Inpatient psychiatric services involve stabilization of acute illness with multidisciplinary evaluation and treatment for older adults.
 We offer a warm and receiving environment with staff that is kind and personable.
 Our team collaborates with the patient’s primary care provider and family in addition to specialists from other medical service.

 For More Information about Specialized Care for Older Adults